top of page

 FORGING A FUTURE FOR ALL?

-Our vision is for Dudley to be a wonderful place for children and young people to grow up.
-We are Child Friendly Dudley where we understand that all partners and people need to work together to create an environment where children can flourish – ‘it takes a village to
+Through the Dudley Council Plan, we have set our aspiration to be a community council which delivers services in partnership and helps communities to help themselves.
+The vision is for Dudley to be a wonderful place for children and young people to grow up.
+We are Child Friendly Dudley where we understand that all partners and people need to work together to create an environment where children can flourish – ‘it takes a village to raise a child’.
+In Children’s Services our mission is children first and at the heart of all we do.

 Our values are: